Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 The previous two observability tables show you when things go wrong, and why a model chooses a given path.
 But, as you build more complex agents, debugging these logs in a table, and/or your IDE logs can be very tough to parse.

 There is a growing need from both engineers, and other stakeholders (e.g. PMs, Legal, Management) to debug these agents in a visual graph.
-In it you can easily visualize the decision tree that the model executed on, which tools were considered, why specific paths were taken, how confidence scores evolved through the conversation.
+We've seen that same scenario in different industry (legal, healthcare, edTech), where most SME's are utilizing Velum's visual and agentic builder to prototype and test new agent ideas.
+With that experience, you can easily visualize the decision tree that the model executed on, which tools were considered, why specific paths were taken, how confidence scores evolved through the conversation.

-Here’s how that might look like for you:
+Here’s how that might look like for you in the Vellum sandbox:

 Finally, no matter the observability data you collect, today’s AI agents still need human input.
 And the best input you can give to them is your user’s.